iotaledger/wasp/documentation/docs/guide/chains_and_nodes/run-node.md

 `prometheus.bindAddress` specifies the bind address/port for the prometheus server, where its possible to get multiple system metrics.
 By default Prometheus is disabled, and should be enabled by setting `prometheus.enabled` to `true`.

-### Graphana
+### Grafana

-Graphana provides a dashboard to visualize system metrics, it can use the prometheus metrics as a data source.
+Grafana provides a dashboard to visualize system metrics, it can use the prometheus metrics as a data source.
 // TODO

 ## Goshimmer provider